-Grantham Scholar Phebe Linette Bonilla Prado now works with Research Retold.
+Grantham Scholar Phebe Linette Bonilla Prado now works with Research Retold as a research communicator.
 At the Grantham Centre she researched the post-combustion capture of CO2 of industrial flue gases using hydrotalcite (HT).

 The high concentration of greenhouse gases (GHG) in the atmosphere leads to severe Climate Change and interlinked consequences.
 For example, rising sea level, increasing global temperature, reductions in dry-season rainfall, droughts and severe dust storms.

 GHG are mainly generated due to the demand for services and goods as living standards and global population augment.
 As a result, we must find ways that allow us to reduce emissions and, at the same time, keep up with the demand for products and services.

 Carbon Capture, Utilisation and Storage (CCUS) technologies are potential solutions for reducing CO2 emissions.
 This project will focus on the post-combustion capture of CO2 of industrial flue gases using hydrotalcite (HT) as adsorbent.
 HT is a solid material, in contrast with mono-ethanolamine (MEA), a solvent currently used.